s0me0ne-coder/NoAdvancementsInCreative-OG/README.md

 # KotlinTemplate-OG

-Template-OG but kotlin(along with some other things)
+Template-OG but kotlin (along with some other things).

-Gradle Version: 8.5
+Gradle Version: 8.7

 Java Version: 17